nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 When loading data,
 1. The main class (StonksXD) will call `loadAll()` which causes `DataManager` to start loading data.
 2. `DataManager` will call `loadSettings()`, to load users' budget values, threshold value and currency setting first.
-3. `DataManager` will look for `StonksXD_Settings.csv` and create a `FileInputStream`.
+   1. `DataManager` will look for `StonksXD_Settings.csv` and create a `FileInputStream`.
 If file cannot be found, a new `StonksXD_Settings.csv` will be created and the loading process for settings will end here.
-4. A `Scanner` is created using the `FileInputStream` to read from `StonksXD_Settings.csv`.
+   2. A `Scanner` is created using the `FileInputStream` to read from `StonksXD_Settings.csv`.
-5. `Scanner` reads the first line which should be the `csv` header.
+   3. `Scanner` reads the first line which should be the `csv` header.
 If the header is found to be corrupted, an error message will be shown to the user through `Ui`.
 Error messages are constants in the `Message` class.
-6. `Scanner` reads the second line (let's call it `data`) which should contain all the settings.
+   4. `Scanner` reads the second line (let's call it `data`) which should contain all the settings.
 If there is something wrong with the format or there is no second line at all, an error will be shown and the settings will not be loaded.
-7. `Parser` will take in `data` and return the `CurrencyType`.
+   5. `Parser` will take in `data` and return the `CurrencyType`.
-8. The `CurrencyType` will then be loaded into `CurrencyManager`.
+   6. The `CurrencyType` will then be loaded into `CurrencyManager`.
-9. `Parser` will take in `data` again and return the `thresholdValue`.
+   7. `Parser` will take in `data` again and return the `thresholdValue`.
-10. The `thresholdValue` will then be loaded into `BudgetManager`.
+   8. The `thresholdValue` will then be loaded into `BudgetManager`.
-11. Now `DataManager` will be loading the users' budget values.
-(Step 11 to step 13 will not be shown in the sequence diagram below to reduce complexity.)
+   9. Now `DataManager` will be loading the users' budget values. (this process will not be shown in the sequence diagram below to reduce complexity)
-12. `Parser` will take in `data` again and return an `ArrayList<double>`.
+   10. `Parser` will take in `data` again and return an `ArrayList<double>`.
 Each double representing the budget value for an expense category.
-13. Each budget value will be loaded into their respective categories in `BudgetManager`.
+   11. Each budget value will be loaded into their respective categories in `BudgetManager`.
-14. `DataManager` will now call `loadEntries()`, to load users' expense and income entries.
-15. The process is similar to the loading of settings.
-(This process is omitted from the sequence diagram to reduce complexity.)
+3. `DataManager` will now call `loadEntries()`, to load users' expense and income entries (this process is omitted from the sequence diagram to reduce complexity).
-16. `DataManager` will look for `StonksXD_Entries.csv` and create a `FileInputStream`.
+   1. `DataManager` will look for `StonksXD_Entries.csv` and create a `FileInputStream`.
 If file cannot be found, a new `StonksXD_Entries.csv` will be created and the loading process for settings will end here.
-17. A `Scanner` is created using the `FileInputStream` to read from `StonksXD_Entries.csv`.
+   2. A `Scanner` is created using the `FileInputStream` to read from `StonksXD_Entries.csv`.
-18. `Scanner` reads the first line which should be the `csv` header.
+   3. `Scanner` reads the first line which should be the `csv` header.
 If the header is found to be corrupted, an error message will be shown to the user through `Ui`.
 Error messages are constants in the `Message` class.
-19. `Scanner` will no read line by line till the end of file.
+   4. `Scanner` will now read line by line till the end of file.
 For every line, `DataManager` will pass it to `Parser` to attempt to convert it to either an expense or an income.
 If it can be converted, it will be loaded into `FinancialTracker`.
 If the line cannot be understood by `Parser`, it will be deemed as a corrupted line, and it will not be loaded.
-20. When the end of line is reached, `DataManager` will let the users know if there are any corrupted lines.
+   5. When the end of line is reached, `DataManager` will let the users know if there are any corrupted lines.
 At this point, all valid entries are loaded already.
-21. Now all entries and settings are loaded.
+4. Now all entries and settings are loaded.
 Control is returned to main.

 The sequence diagram below illustrates the loading process (note that the diagram is not exhaustive).